vertex-link/visualizer/packages/documentation/src/docs/acs/06-processors.md

 Note on legacy subclassing: `startImplementation()` and `stopImplementation()` exist for backward compatibility, but new code should prefer using tickers and should not override `start()`/`stop()`.

-## The Processor Registry

-A global `ProcessorRegistry` exists but is deprecated in this project’s guidelines.
-Prefer managing processors explicitly or via an EngineContext-specific service.

 ## Best Practices

 - Separation of Concerns: Each Processor should have a single responsibility (e.g., physics, rendering, input).